 This low-level dust appears much better in cyan colouring in the Night Cloud Microphysics RGB (Figure 5).
 On the same night, the dust front over the Sahara also appeared in cyan.

 For an in-depth explanation of the cyan colour see the EUMeTrain Colour Interpretation Guide.

 It was one of the largest events of dust advection to Greece from North Africa.
 Dust levels in the atmosphere were extremely high in the southern part of the country, especially in the Crete Island and Cyclades (see Figures 6 and 7).

 In fact, the African dust covered the entire country (including Athens) and concentrations were the highest in the last ten years.
 Forecasters were able to use satellite imagery as an aid in issuing warnings.

 Other African dust cases

-Large dust fan over Northwest Africa
+Large dust fan (Spanish Dancer) over west Africa

 Sahara dust outbreak across the Atlantic